APBaryshev/ShopBD_sql/README.md

 # ShopBD_sql
 This file is an example of creating a database and tables for an online store.
 Also used here are:
-- LEFT JOIN,
+- LEFT JOIN
-- GROUP BY,
+- GROUP BY
-- HAVING,
+- HAVING
-- SUM,
+- SUM
-- ASC, DESC,
+- ASC, DESC
-- ORDER BY,
+- ORDER BY
-- COALESCE.
+- COALESCE